 - be ‘on the go’ or act as if ‘driven by a motor’

 Impulsivity criteria for diagnosing ADHD

 A child with symptoms of impulsivity will often:

-- Interrupt or intrude on others (for example, they will butt into conversations or games).
+- interrupt or intrude on others (for example, interrupting conversations or games).

 Other criteria for diagnosing ADHD